Multimodal LLMs Can Reason about Aesthetics in Zero-Shot: Additional Experiment Details

 For the \textbf{Content} category, 50\% of the content images are generated using the Ideogram-v1 text-to-image (T2I) diffusion model with diverse prompts produced by GPT-4.
 The remaining 50\% are randomly sampled from the SA-1B~\cite{kirillov2023segment} and MS-COCO~\cite{lin2014microsoft} datasets, with captions generated by Gemini-v1.5 pro~\cite{team2023gemini}.
 Images from SA-1B are downsampled by a factor of two, while those from MS-COCO retain their original resolution.
 Overall, all images have an average height and width of 895.7 and 811.9 pixels, respectively.
 The 5th percentiles for height and width are 480 and 427 pixels, respectively, and the 95th percentiles for both dimensions are 1248 pixels.

 To synthesize fine-grained attribute annotations for the content images and their associated prompts, we first employ Gemini v1.5-pro to automate the annotation process based on a predefined attribute set.
-Each annotation is manually reviewed to ensure accuracy and correctness.
-The \textbf{Style} subset of MM-StyleBench is derived from WikiArt~\cite{wikiart} and DiffusionDB~\cite{wang2022diffusiondb}.
+The \textbf{Style} subset of FineArtBench is derived from WikiArt~\cite{wikiart} and DiffusionDB~\cite{wang2022diffusiondb}.
 The process involves two main steps:

 \begin{enumerate} \item \textbf{WikiArt Processing}: We extract keywords from WikiArt, focusing on specifications such as art movement, artist, and genre.
 These base keywords are then expanded and combined using GPT-4~\cite{openai2023gpt} to create a diverse set of style descriptors.